European negotiator says framework accord with Iran unlikely soon

 "It is like Netanyahu is sitting in the room and not French delegation," he said in a reference to Paris' opposition to an initial interim agreement in Nov.
 2013.

 Another major stumbling block is Iran's demand that all U.N.
-Security Council sanctions, including those targeting its nuclear programme, be lifted immediately.
+Security Council sanctions, including those targeting its nuclear program, be lifted immediately.

 "They insist they have to go immediately.
 No way.
 It is out of the question," said the negotiator.

-Note: (This story has been refiled to clarify attribution in paragraph 7)